Skip to main content

 Ports Connectivity

 From the Ports section, you can Add New and Add Existing connections.
-You can also Edit connections or delete them using the trash can icon at the far right (not pictured).
+You can also Edit connections or delete them using the trash can icon at the far right.

 PortsPorts